plen276/p4p-2025-physical-coding-blocks/firmware/mBot2/README.md

 <summary>Do I have any idea how most of the code works?</summary>

 - I didn't write most of this code and the API for the mBot is horribly documented so... goodluck :slightly_smiling_face:
-- FYI, I put in the one piece of documentation I found into the [docs](/docs/mBot2_API_cyberpi.pdf) folder
+- FYI, I put in the one piece of documentation I found for the mBot2 API into the [docs](/docs/mBot2_API_cyberpi.pdf) folder

 </details>